“Reaching out for help can be stressful and anxiety-provoking, but I guarantee your recovery and wellbeing will be my top priority.”

-It is unrealistic and overly simplistic to believe that our brain, as complex as it is, can be “recovered” with medication alone.
+It is unrealistic to believe that our brains, as complex as they are, can be “recovered” with medication alone.
 For some mental disorders, medication is essential to recovery.
 But for most mental disorders, long term recovery requires more than just medication.
-I believe dysfunction in the brain, and therefore the mind, must be approached holistically by thoroughly investigating the biomedical and psychosocial factors that contribute to your health and wellbeing.

-The first visit will include a thorough diagnostic evaluation, a discussion of your goals, and formulation of a comprehensive treatment plan that will include a combination of any of the following: Pharmacotherapy (medication), Psychotherapy, Diagnostic Labs, and/or Neuroimaging studies.
-We will work together to set up followup visits based on your preferences and needs.
+Your comfort and wellbeing are my top priorities.
+Your first visit will include a thorough diagnostic evaluation, a discussion of your goals, and formulation of a comprehensive treatment plan just for you.
+We will work together to set up future visits based on your needs and preferences.

 Dr. Ingram provides comprehensive evaluations and treatments for the following conditions: